 How do I register for the NBN Atlas?

 Just click the Login tab at the top right of the home page.
 You can login through Facebook or Google, but we would recommend that you set up an NBN Atlas account as this will give you greater permissions.
-You will need to set up a new user account for the NBN Atlas and won’t be able to login with the same account information that you had for the NBN Gateway.
+You will need to set up a new user account for the NBN Atlas and won’t be able to login with the same account information that you had for the NBN Gateway which closed in March 2017.
 (Note: you may need to check your spam folder for the account activation email which can take a few minutes to arrive)

 If you receive an ‘Error 500’ message after registering this may be because your email address is already registered on the NBN Atlas.
 Please try entering your email address and chose the option ‘forgot password’ if necessary on the log in page.